Updated March 14, 2026 · By Jake Embers

 - 1/4 teaspoon black pepper

 You don't need fancy gear for this one.
-My Traeger Pro 575 handles this perfectly, but any pellet grill will work.
+My Traeger Pro 575 handles this perfectly, but any pellet grill will work fine.
 Here's what I use:

 - Pellet grill or smoker